Peter Gibson (judge)

-Sir Peter Leslie Gibson (born 10 June 1934), is a former British barrister and Lord Justice of Appeal of the Court of Appeal of England and Wales, and was a judge of the Qatar International Court.
+Sir Peter Leslie Gibson (born 10 June 1934) is a British former barrister and Lord Justice of Appeal of the Court of Appeal of England and Wales, and was a judge of the Qatar International Court.
 Gibson has also served, between April 2006 and December 2010, as the UK's Intelligence Services Commissioner, and was appointed by David Cameron in July 2010 to lead the Detainee Inquiry.
 He is an honorary member of the Society of Legal Scholars.

 Education and career

 Gibson was educated at Malvern College and graduated from Worcester College, Oxford of which he was an open scholar and he is an Honorary Fellow.

 He was called to the Bar by the Inner Temple in 1960 and was appointed the Chancery Treasury Counsel in 1972.
 He joined ad eundem Lincoln's Inn of which he became a Bencher in 1975 and the Treasurer in 1996.
 He was knighted and appointed to the High Court of Justice in 1981, serving in the Chancery Division.
 He served as a judge of the Employment Appeal Tribunal from 1984 to 1986, and as Chairman of the Law Commission for England and Wales from 1990 to 1992.
 From 1993 until 2005, he was a Lord Justice of Appeal of the Court of Appeal of England and Wales.

 In 2006, he was made Intelligence Services Commissioner by Tony Blair, with his first term expiring in 2009.
 In 2008 he was appointed by Gordon Brown to review the 1998 Omagh bombing intelligence and reported to the Prime Minister on it.
 On 1 April 2009, Gordon Brown appointed him ISC for a second term, though Gibson stepped down early, at the end of 2010, in order to chair an inquiry into "whether the UK was implicated in the improper treatment of detainees held by other countries that may have occurred after 9/11".
 He was succeeded, on 1 January 2011, as ISC by Sir Mark Waller.

 Gibson was a judge of the Qatar International Court from 2006 to 2014.